aephiday25/wa-auto/README.md

 install.packages("twilio")
 ```

-After install the package successfuly, now you can activate the package.
+After install the package successfully, now you can activate the package.

 ```
 library(twilio)